 The last session of Gathering I was a meeting to determine if there was any interest in further activities.
 The response was overwhelmingly positive.

-Six years had elapsed since Gathering I and rather than dilly dally any longer, plans have been made for Gathering II in 2013.
+Seven years will have elapsed since Gathering I and plans are being made for Gathering II in 2014.